write2imran/simple-article-manager/README.md

-# adminlte-laravel
+# Simple Article Manager
-Basic setup of well-known Admin Dashboard with Laravel 5.6
+Simple CRUD integration of with Article Manager using Laravel 5.6